ha1ix/wiki.sove.re/Network-Societies/Pop-Ups.md

 # Overview
 Pop ups are temporary meetings of [dunbar-number](/glossary/dunbar) sized groups of people for the purpose of experimenting with new ways of community building with the express purpose of experimenting with new ways of living and governance/coordination.

 The field is nascent and so the meaning and missions of Pop Ups are not limited to any specific definitions.
-For more information see the [Philosophy](/Philosophy) page.
+For more information about the philosophy of network-societies at large see the [Philosophy](/Philosophy) page.

+# Philosophy
+Smaller social groups with more meaningful connections/dependency.

 # History
 ![pop_up_cities_map_dec_2024.jpg](/page-assets/pop_up_cities_map_dec_2024.jpg)